oneup40/alttp-room-autosplits/README.md

 Technical Details
 -----------------

-These splits watch the value of 5 different memory addresses:
+These splits watch the values of a few different memory addresses:

 * 0xA0 - current underworld room
 * 0xA9 and 0xAA - current quadrant of underworld room (needed for
 multi-room supertiles)
+* 0x0100 - Link's current sprite (useful for post-boss cutscenes)
 * 0x040A - current overworld area
 * 0x0AA4 - sprite graphics index (used to detect overworld vs. underworld)